-The Capital Requirements Regulation (CRR)1 requires model approval by the competent authority for material model extensions and changes to credit, operational and market risk internal models.
-Regulatory technical standards (RTS) have been adopted by the European Commission for the materiality assessment of model extensions and changes to the internal ratings-based approach (IRB approach) for credit risk; the advanced measurement approach (AMA) for operational risk and the internal models approach (IMA) for market risk (see Chapter 2.1).
-Based on these RTS, model extensions and changes to internal models are categorised as material extensions and changes that require prior approval from the competent authority or as extensions and changes that are not material and require either ex ante notification or ex post notification.
+The Capital Requirements Regulation (CRR) requires model approval for material model extensions and changes to credit, operational and market risk internal models.
+Regulatory technical standards (RTS) have been adopted by the European Commission for the materiality assessment of model extensions and changes to the Internal Rating Based approach (IRB approach) for credit risk; the Advanced Measurement Approach (AMA) for operational risk and the Internal Models Approach (IMA) for market risk (see Chapter 2.1).
+Based on these RTS, model extensions and changes that require prior approval from the competent authority or as extensions and changes that are not material and require either ex ante notification or ex post notification.

 For counterparty credit risk (CCR) for both the internal model method (IMM) and the advanced method for credit valuation adjustment risk (A-CVA), the adoption of similar RTS is not mandated by the current text of the CRR.
-However, it should be borne in mind that the European Banking Authority (EBA) may regulate this field by adopting guidelines on the basis of Article 16 of the EBA Regulation2 or RTS based on any future EU legislation.
+However, it should be borne in mind that the European Banking Authority (EBA) may regulate this field by adopting guidelines on the basis of Article 16 of the EBA Regulation or RTS based on any future EU legislation.